 - If Surge upgrades are enabled, GKE creates a new surge node with the upgraded version and waits for it to be registered with the control plane.

-- GKE selects an existing node (which we will call the target node) to upgrade.
+- GKE selects an existing node (the target node) to upgrade.
 It cordons and starts draining the target node.
 At this point, GKE can't schedule new Pods on the target node.

-- If a surge node was created in step 1, the target node is deleted.
-If a surge node wasn't created, GKE upgrades the target node then it waits for the node to be registered.
+- If a surge node was created, the target node is deleted.
+If a surge node wasn't created, GKE upgrades the target node once it is drained, then waits for the upgraded node to be registered with the control plane.

 For more control over when an auto-upgrade can occur (or must not occur), you can configure maintenance windows and exclusions.